We are born…

 It is neither “life,” nor “art,” nor “experience.”

-NO — the word that started my “reincarnation” (coming back into my body/life) —
+“NO!” [the shout that started the process of recovery, my “reincarnation” (coming back into my body/life) ]

 However hard this hospitalization is/was, it is a trip… an initiation into something that cannot be communicated.